neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### Remove Spawn Costs

-Allows for removing a Spawn Cost from a biome.
-Spawn Costs are a newer way of making mobs spawn spread out in a biome to reduce clustering.
-The modifier takes in the `Biome` id or tag of the biomes the spawn costs are removed from and the `EntityType` id or tag of the mobs to remove the spawn cost for.
+Allows for removing a spawn cost from a biome.
+Spawn costs are a newer way of making mobs spawn spread out in a biome to reduce clustering.
+The modifier takes in the biome id or tag of the biomes the spawn costs are removed from, and the `EntityType` id or tag of the entities to remove the spawn cost for.

 <Tabs>
   <TabItem value="json" label="JSON" default>